z-yaz/z-yaz.github.io/_pages/about.md

 Jiacong Liu, Shu Luo, Yikai Qin, **Yaze Zhao**, Yongwei Jiang, Yixiong Zou

-- This paper proposes GiPL, an efficient two-branch training framework for CDFSOD.
-In the first branch, we design an iterative pseudo-label self-training paradigm, which performs zero-shot inference on the support set to generate reliable pseudo-annotations, fuses them with ground-truth labels, and iteratively optimizes the model to fully exploit support set data.
-In the second branch, we introduce generative data augmentation pipeline using large vision-language models, which synthesizes domain-aligned, multi-object annotated images to enrich training samples and suppress overfitting.
+- We propose GiPL, an efficient two-branch training framework for CDFSOD.
+In the first branch, we design an iterative pseudo-label self-training paradigm, which performs zero-shot inference on the support set to generate reliable pseudo-annotations, fuses them with ground-truth labels, and iteratively optimizes the model.
+In the second branch, we introduce generative data augmentation pipeline using large vision-language models, which synthesizes domain-aligned, multi-object annotated images.
 </div> <!-- 不可以空格    -->
 </div>